BrookJeynes/zfe/README.md

 ## Configuration
-Configure `zfe` by editing the external configuration file located at either:
+Configure `jido` by editing the external configuration file located at either:
-- `$HOME/.zfe/config.json`
+- `$HOME/.jido/config.json`
-- `$XDG_CONFIG_HOME/zfe/config.json`.
+- `$XDG_CONFIG_HOME/jido/config.json`.

-zfe will look for these env variables specifically.
-If they are not set, zfe will not be able to find the config file.
+Jido will look for these env variables specifically.
+If they are not set, Jido will not be able to find the config file.

-An example config file can be found [here](https://github.com/BrookJeynes/zfe/blob/main/example-config.json).
+An example config file can be found [here](https://github.com/BrookJeynes/jido/blob/main/example-config.json).

 Config schema:
 ```